 Iceland’s QELRO for the second commitment period under the Kyoto Protocol is 80, leading to average annual emission reductions of 20% over the period (excl.
 LULUCF).
 With current policies in place emissions in 2020 are not only expected to not decrease, but to increase substantially between 25-92% relative to 1990 levels.
-Even substantial credits from LULUCF are unlikely to be able to compensate for such levels of industrial emissions.
+Even substantial credits from LULUCF are unlikely to be able to compensate for increasing levels of industrial emissions.
 The challenge for Iceland will be to retain and expand their high level of renewable energy use.

 In May 2012, Iceland submitted a QELRO level of 80 for the second commitment period of the Kyoto Protocol.
 This means that Iceland’s average yearly emissions (excluding LULUCF) during the period of 2013-2020 would be between 20% of 1990 levels.